• Skip to primary navigation

 Instructions

-• In a large bowl, mix together sliced strawberries, granulated sugar and pure vanilla extract.
-Stir until combined.
-Let sit in the refrigerator while you make the biscuits.
+• Mix the sliced strawberries, granulated sugar, and vanilla extract in a large bowl.
+Let the mixture sit in the refrigerator while you make the biscuits.
 This will help the juices release from the strawberries.

 • Add cubed, cold butter.
-Cut butter into the flour mixture with a pastry cutter or with your hands until the butter resembles coarse sand.
+Cut the butter into the flour mixture with a pastry cutter or with your hands until the butter resembles coarse sand.
 Alternatively, you can use a food processor to pulse the butter into the flour blend.

 • Gradually, stir the buttermilk into the flour mixture until combined.